tshepang/blog/content/misc/from Pelican to liquidluck.rst

   complaint... the author in fact gave me more than I gave him... a nice piece of software.
 In fact, I might go back at some point, and will keep maintaining `live demos of the various liquidluck themes`__.
+Also, `my movie blog`__ is also still built with liquidluck.
 Meanwhile, Pelican is likely the most actively-developed static site generator in the Python ecosystem.
 - I have a separate post on `what I love about static website generators`__.